Suhas-Uppala/collaborative-canvas/ARCHITECTURE.md

 **Problem:** A user's connection drops and reconnects.

 **Solution:** Socket.io handles reconnection automatically.
-On reconnect, the user rejoins the room and gets a fresh `sync_strokes` with the current state.
+On reconnect, the user rejoins the room and gets a fresh sync_strokes with the current state.
 Any strokes they drew before disconnecting are preserved on the server.

 ---

 ## What I'd Do Differently With More Time

-1. **Persistent Storage** - Add Redis or a database so drawing survives server restarts
+1. **Persistent Storage** - Add Redis or a database so drawings survive server restarts
 2. **Operational Transform or CRDTs** - Proper conflict resolution instead of "last one wins"
 3. **Lazy Canvas Rendering** - Only redraw the affected region, not the entire canvas
 4. **Undo History Limit** - Currently unlimited, could cause memory issues
 5. **Chunk Large Syncs** - Sending 1000 strokes at once could choke the connection
 6. **Canvas Layers** - Let users draw on separate layers
 7. **Binary Protocol** - JSON is verbose; MessagePack or protobufs would be smaller
+8. **Zoom Support** - Currently only pan is supported, zoom would be useful

 ---